EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 Test fitted in place.
 It felt amazing to get the crossmember to the point where it would fit into the Jeep.
 ![](images/29.jpg)

-I painted her up with SPI epoxy primer.
+Once it was fitted for the Jeep I sandblasted and painted her up with SPI epoxy primer.
 ![](images/30.jpg)

 And 6 spot welds later, she was reinstalled.
 ![](images/31.jpg)

-I was beginning to feel like I actually may be able to fix this heap.
+I was beginning to feel like there was a chance I'd be able to fix this heap.